brevzin/brevzin.github.io/_posts/2023-01-19-debug-fmt-catch.md

 That is: we have two unit test source files that have a bunch of `CHECK`s or `REQUIRE`s on `Optional`, but only one of those source files included the specialization `StringMaker<Optional<T>>`.
 Both source files compile - they just provide different definitions for, say, `stringify(Optional<char>)`, because they end up using different specializations of `StringMaker<Optional<char>>`.
 That is a violation of the one definition rule - which means that I don't even have a valid program.

 The important thing to keep in mind here is that the primary template of `StringMaker<T>` is always available for all types.
 Worst case you just get `{?}`, but it's there.
 That's a big difference from iostreams or format.
-With those libraries, I could get away with providing a dedicated headers, like `<optional_stream.h>` for `<<` and an `optional_fmt.h>` for the `formatter` specialization, since if users forgot to include them, their code would simply not compile.
-But in this case, there _is_ a default, so you can't rely on a compile error - if you don't reliably include `<catch_helpers.h>`, you can run into this ODR issue.
+With those libraries, I could get away with providing dedicated headers, like `<optional_stream.h>` for `<<` and an `optional_fmt.h>` for the `formatter` specialization, since if users forgot to include them, their code would simply not compile.

+But in this case, there _is_ a default.
+So you can't rely on a compiler error to remind you to reliably include `<catch_helpers.h>`.
+And if you forget to do so, you can run into this ODR issue.

 In practice, the ODR violation is probably benign: both test source files will still print _something_ for the `Optional` values.
 It's just that either of the two files could end up using either of the two definitions.
 If both use the `StringMaker<Optional<char>>` specialization, great!
 If both use the `StringMaker<T>` primary template, then you're going to get worse output than ideal - which could be very confusing, especially if you have a test case failing in the source file that's actually providing the specialization.
 But at least, it's likely the worst case scenario here is simply confusion.